 OMG!
 (I rarely use this expression, but it is the only thing that seems to fit how I feel.)
-This is not only the best gluten free danish recipe I’ve ever made, but the best one I have ever eaten, even with gluten!
-My fave is the cream cheese and apple filling in the below Tips section.
+This is not only the best gluten free danish recipe I’ve ever made but the best one I have ever eaten, even with gluten!
+My fave is the cream cheese and canned apple filling in the below Tips section.

-A gluten free Danish recipe that will swear is the best pastry you've ever eaten, especially when the cream cheese filling is added to fruit or alone.
+A gluten free Danish recipe that you will swear is the best pastry you've ever eaten, especially when the cream cheese filling is added to fruit or alone.
 Oh my!

 - 1 recipe Gluten Free Puffed Pastry

-- Your desired filling(s) (see tips section below)
+- Your desired filling(s) (see “Tips” section)

-- 1 egg yolk, for egg wash
+- 1 large egg yolk

 - Refrigerate uncovered for 20 minutes.

 - Repeat rolling and folding process with remaining two sheets of dough or freeze for future use.
 (The more times you refreeze the dough, the less it will puff when baked.)

 - Preheat oven to 400°F.

-- Brush the top and sides of the pastry dough with egg wash and bake for about 18 - 20 minutes or until golden brown.
+- Brush the top and sides of the pastry dough with egg wash and bake for 18 - 20 minutes or until golden brown.